Wheeler lifts Mets over Marlins 5-0 for 12th win in 13 games

+NEW YORK (AP) — Zack Wheeler expected to be pitching in a playoff chase this month.
+As of two weeks ago, that meant his bags were packed — a recommendation from Mets general manager Brodie Van Wagenen as the trade deadline neared, rumors swirled and New York trailed 12 teams in the NL standings.

+The right-hander was going to land with whichever contender wanted him most.
+Improbably, that turned out to be the Mets.

-NEW YORK (AP) — Zack Wheeler pitched eight efficient innings, Wilson Ramos and Pete Alonso homered, and the New York Mets beat the Miami Marlins 5-0 Tuesday night for their 12th win in 13 games.
+Wheeler ground up Miami over eight innings, Wilson Ramos and Pete Alonso homered, and New York beat the Marlins 5-0 Tuesday night for its 12th win in 13 games, including five of six since the deadline.
 The hard-charging Mets improved to 58-56 a night after surpassing the .500 mark for the first time since early May.

+“We know how good we can be and how good we are,” Wheeler said.
+“We’re shooting for it.”

-New York has the best record in baseball since the All-Star break and improbably entered the day 2 1/2 games behind Philadelphia for an NL wild card despite looking like trade deadline sellers in mid-July.
+New York has the best record in baseball since the All-Star break and entered the day 2 1/2 games behind Philadelphia for an NL wild card despite looking like a sure-fire seller in late July — two weeks ago, the Mets trailed every NL team except the Marlins and Pirates.

-Wheeler (9-6) had his bags packed and was ready to be dealt, but he remained in Flushing to aid an unlikely playoff chase.
-After throwing seven scoreless innings against the White Sox a day after the deadline, he cruised through eight on 99 pitches against the Marlins, allowing eight hits and striking out five.
+Wheeler (9-6) remained in Flushing to aid an unlikely postseason hunt.
+After throwing seven scoreless innings against the White Sox a day after the deadline, he cruised through eight on 99 pitches against the Marlins, allowing eight hits and striking out five with 13 groundball outs.

+“That’s the goal every time is to get groundballs and get easier outs,” Wheeler said.
+“I was able to get inside on them tonight and work there.”

+Mets manager Mickey Callaway said the whole club got a “huge jolt” when the deadline passed and Wheeler was still with New York.

+“Hearing all the rumors and stuff like that, it’s kind of, you don’t necessarily take it to heart because it’s not true until it happens,” Alonso said.
+“But the fact he wasn’t traded is big.”

-Todd Frazier had a two-run double in the first inning and Ramos added a three-run shot in the third.
+Todd Frazier had an RBI double in the first inning and Ramos added a three-run homer in the third.
 Alonso smoked a solo shot in the fifth, his second connection in two games after going nine without one.
 Alonso has 36 homers for the season.

-New York will try to complete a four-game sweep of the Marlins on Wednesday.

 Wheeler had two runners on with one out in the sixth and seventh innings but escaped both jams.
 He ended the sixth with consecutive strikeouts and got out of the seventh with another punchout and by breaking pinch-hitter Harold Ramirez’s bat on a soft lineout.